 1 Delay for all movements taken from SimTraffic reports.
+2 LOS is undefined for two-way stop control intersections

-→ Existing Queuing Analysis Results and Conclusions
+Existing Queuing Analysis Results and Conclusions

 Synchro uses HCM based equations to determine queues.
 SimTraffic is a microscopic model that uses observations based on simulation to measure queues.
 For its robust features, we have used SimTraffic tool for reporting average queue and 95th percentile queue by turning movements for each of the nine key intersections.